ExpGest: Expressive Speaker Generation Using Diffusion Model and Hybrid Audio-Text Guidance: Conclusions

 \section{Conclusions}

 In this paper, we propose ExpGest, a novel framework using the diffusion generation model to create motion speakers from mixed audio-text guidance.
 Training on heterogeneous gesture-audio and text-motion pairs allows effective capture of human motion nuances.
 Our approach generates natural-looking speaker gesture sequences, laying the groundwork for large-scale motion speaker generation with potential applications in virtual agents, movies, and human-computer interaction.
+In the future, we will incorporate existing action capture methods~\cite{cheng2023bopr, liang2024ropetp} to generate more diverse continuous natural data~\cite{yu2024signavatars}, so as to achieve more realistic training effects.